p2made/p2vagrant/docs/05_Install_Apache.md

 **BTW:** this is in [Markdown](https://www.markdownguide.org)
 ```

-This is the same page in Markdown.
+This is the same page (except for that extra line) in Markdown.
 Because of the file type ordering in `local.conf`, `index.md` will load in preference to `index.html` or `index.htm` files if it is present.
 You can change that by editing the `DirectoryIndex` entries in `0.conf` & `1.conf`.

 ### Create `provision/vhosts/local.conf`